kelvindex/cs124-lab2/design/design.md

 Also implemented alerts using Notifications manager.
 Pictured here is an example, as the app prevents attempts to share with an email address from which it is already shared
 ![](alert-failure.png)
+Users also now have the ability to delete collaborators